 Jeff Fudge is a passionate cloud advocate and prominent figure in the Tampa Bay tech community.
-He heads multiple meetup groups, including the popular Tampa Bay AWS User Group, the Tampa Bay Azure User Group, and the new High Tech Connect.
+He heads multiple meetup groups, including the popular Tampa Bay AWS User Group, Tampa Bay Azure User Group, and High Tech Connect.

 Roxanne Williams: You’re a prevalent figure in Tampa.
 I think anyone who’s in tech has heard the name Jeff Fudge.
 I’d like to know why you’re such a passionate advocate for tech in Tampa.

 Jeff Fudge: I would say I didn’t start off being all that passionate, and I say that with some reticence.
 I think I just got my passion later in life.
 As I moved up into further responsibility, management, and overseeing staff, I learned that I would have a much more productive and motivated staff by being passionate.